 August Schell Brewing Company, established in 1860, is the second-oldest family-owned brewery in the country.
-The New Ulm landmark offers tours every Friday-Sunday throughout the winter, with stories about company history and samples of six varieties.
-Though most of the recipes remain unchanged, the Snowstorm takes on a different style every year.
+The New Ulm landmark offers tours (daily in summer, Friday-Sunday in winter and spring) that include stories about company history and samples of six varieties in the brewery's Rathskellar.
+Most of the recipes remain unchanged, with seasonal varieties like the Snowstorm, Oktoberfest and Bock only brewed once a year.

 Two downtown museums honor the area’s past with modern exhibits.
 At the Brown County Historical Society, the story of the U.S.-Dakota War of 1862 is told through interactive touchscreen displays and videos.
-The exhibit, one of three currently on view, won a 2013 Award of Merit from the American Association for State and Local History.
+The exhibit won an Award of Merit from the American Association for State and Local History.

 Around the corner, the Minnesota Music Hall of Fame celebrates artists from all genres, from country to polka to opera, who have made a significant contribution to the state’s music scene.
-New artists are inducted every November; 2013’s honorees included the St. Olaf Choir and famed guitarist Leo Kottke.
+New artists are inducted every November at a special ceremony.

-Nearby on Minnesota Street, look for unique souvenirs at shops including GutenTag Haus, Lambrecht’s and the new location of Hope & Faith Floral & Gifts.
+You can't leave New Ulm without picking up a one-of-a-kind souvenir.
+Peruse the antique and gift shops on Minnesota Street, including GutenTag Haus, Lambrecht’s and Hope & Faith Floral & Gifts.